50 Years Ago: Led Zeppelin Robbed of $200,000

 But how did $200,000 mysteriously vanish from the band's not-so-safe-deposit box at the luxurious Drake Hotel sometime between the second and third concerts?
 According to tour manager Richard Cole, all the money was accounted for when he checked the box around 1AM on July 29, but it was nowhere to be found when he next opened it around 7:30PM.

 Neither police nor hotel detectives could find evidence that the box had been forcibly tampered with, and Zeppelin's management seemed almost reticent to press the matter further, given the nebulous origins of the vast amount of cash involved.
 According to newspaper accounts from the period, Cole told detectives that the money in question was proceeds from the current tour and was kept on hand because the band had "a lot of expenses to pay."

-The robbery has never been solved, but whoever took it at least left the five passports inside the box so the band could make its way back to England and recuperate from the long trek across the states.
+The robbery has never been solved.
+Whoever took it at least left the five passports inside the box, so the band could make its way back to England and recuperate from the long trek across the states.
 Led Zeppelin may have gone home a little poorer than they expected to, but the truth behind the 40-year-old mystery might have been way more costly than $200,000.

 Top 10 Double Albums